 We are always interested in hearing from enthusiastic post-doctoral scientists and students.

-We welcome applications from a broad range of individuals, from undergraduate to the post-post-doctoral!
+We welcome applications at all levels, from undergraduate to the post-post-doctoral!
 Targeted enquiries by e-mails are most welcome.
-Generic, non-solicited or bulk template e-mails will not be considered.
+Generic, undirected or bulk template e-mails will not be considered.

 Our laboratory is located in the Faculty of Medicine, at Biomedicum Helsinki based in the Academic Medical Campus Helsinki, in the Meilahti district.
 This spacious development affords us direct access to the state-of-the-art equipment for our multidisciplinary research requirements in cell biology, microscopy, biochemistry, metabolism and translational neuroscience.
-We are a member of the Translational Stem Cell Biology & Metabolism Program (STEMM), in the Research Programs Unit: a critical mass of competitive research groups in Helsinki, selected every 6 years by international peer-review panel evaluation.
+We are a member of the Translational Stem Cell Biology & Metabolism Program (STEMM).
+STEMM is part of the Research Programs Unit: a critical mass of competitive research groups in Helsinki selected every six years by international peer-review panel evaluation.
 We are also an associate laboratory of FinMIT (Finnish Centre of Excellence for Mitochondrial and Metabolism Research), and a partner laboratory of HiMET: the Helsinki Consortium on Metabolism and Nutrition.
-We enjoy major collaborative links internationally, as well as with leading mitochondrial and neuroscience groups in Medicine/Life Sciences.
+We enjoy major collaborative links internationally, and locally with leading mitochondrial and neuroscience groups in Medicine/Life Sciences.
 At any career level, this is a fantastic location for a period of productive and focused scientific research, in a burgeoning field!

-Academic Medical Education and Clinical Fellows: Embedded within one of the best medical campuses in Europe, we are committed to contributing to training the next generation of research-active clinicans.
-We welcome MD or MD/PhD students with an interest in autophagy in health and disease to enquire about potential experimental projects in the laboratory.
+Academic Medical Education and Clinical Fellows: Embedded within one of the best medical campuses in Europe, we are committed to contributing to training the next generation of research-active clinicians.
+We welcome MD or MD/PhD students with interests in autophagy in health and disease to enquire about potential experimental projects in the laboratory.
 Clinical Fellows interested in pursuing experimental PhD studies or post-doctoral research are also welcome to make informal contact by e-mail to Dr. McWilliams.